Request An Appointment

-Two (2) of the implants are angled and embedded in the rear of the jaw.
-These angled implants are purposefully tilted to maximize the use of available bone;
+Two (2) of the implants are angled and embedded in the rea of the jaw.
+These angled implants are purposefully titled to maximize the use of available bone;

 The remaining two (2) implants are embedded in the front of the jaw where there is typically more bone tissue; and,

 A temporary prosthetic denture is attached to the implants the same day.